skippyr/flamerial/README.md

 All the ports can be find under the `ports` directory and manuals explaining how to install each port can be find under the `manuals` directory.

-There are some wallpapers, described in the `wallpapers/wallpaper.md` file, that you can download to match with the theme.

 For more ports, there are other repositories that contains related content: